AMI-system/ami_setup/README.md

-# ami_setup (Bluetooth)
+# ami_setup (cellular)

+Publish information from an Ami-System with a cellular connection to the cloud.

 *Author: Jonas Beuchert (UKCEH)*

-*Date: December 2023*
+*Date: March 2024*

+## Hardware setup

+* Get a [Blues Notecard](https://blues.com/products/notecard/) and a [Blues Notecarrier Pi](https://blues.com/products/notecarrier/notecarrier-pi/).
+* Remove the screw from the Notecarrier.
+* Insert the Notecard into the slot on the Notecarrier.
+* Secure it with the screw.
+* Connect the antenna to the `MAIN` socket on the Notecard.
+* Ensure that all swicthes on the back of the Notecarrier are in the `off` position.
+* Stack the Notecarrier on the Raspberry Pi pin header.

+## Software setup

-To setup Bluetooth connectivity for your Ami-System, clone/copy this repository to your Ami-System and run:
+ Clone/copy this repository to your Ami-System and run:

 ```bash
 sudo ./install.sh